-Uterine Fibroid Embolization (UFE) is a non-surgical treatment, which enables a fibroid specialist to use imaging to find the fibroids.
+Uterine Fibroid Embolization (UFE) also known as Uterine Artery Embolization or UAE is a non-surgical treatment, which enables a fibroid specialist to use imaging to find the fibroids.
 Then, the interventional radiologist inserts a tiny catheter into the leg and injects embolic materials into the affected artery, which blocks blood flow.
 This allows the fibroid to shrink and die.

 Uterine Fibroid Embolization vs. Hysterectomy